pyscaffold/pyscaffold/docs/reasons.rst

     Well, go ahead and make PyScaffold yours…
     We have developed a :ref:`powerful extension system <extensions>` that allows users to make the most out of PyScaffold.
-In fact, PyScaffold's core is very minimal and severval of the options are implemented themselves as extensions and shipped by default.
+In fact, PyScaffold's core is very minimal and several of the options are implemented themselves as extensions and shipped by default.

 Easy and yet powerful
-    Pyscaffold provides you one simple command with intuitive options.
+    PyScaffold provides you one simple, yet powerful, command with intuitive options.
-    New comers can achieve a lot by just running ``putup your_project_name``, while power users can dig into our docs/help and discover all our :ref:`features`.
+    Newcomers can achieve a lot by just running ``putup your_project_name``, while power users can dig into our docs/help and discover all our :ref:`features`.